Skip to main content

 7 mentions Positive Neutral Negative

 The story aspect of the game is criticized for being thin and lacking depth, with campaign matches feeling more like a series of skirmishes rather than a cohesive narrative.
-While the single-player skirmishes against AI can be engaging and require focus, the overall storytelling experience is deemed unsatisfactory, with players expressing a desire for a more robust narrative structure.
+Players note the absence of a compelling storyline and the repetitive nature of gameplay, which may detract from the overall experience, especially in longer missions against AI.
+While the single-player skirmishes can be engaging, they do not offer a rich narrative experience.

 • “Other imperfections include needing to cancel out of screens you are in to defend against incoming missiles (there should be a reliable direct way), a thin story, and a background song that plays only once before being silent.”